dgroomes/my-software/nushell/README.md

 * [ ] Interactive file selection for context building.
 I love bundling full projects to pass to the LLM but often they are too big and I can't whittle it down.
 I need to go from the reverse direction.
 Start with nothing and layer in files/dirs.
 I think I can identify big chunks quickly enough.
 Interactive flow.
-* [ ] Fix completion for `git`.
+* [x] DONE Fix completion for `git`.
 I think this was a regression when I deleted my "symlinking completion" Perl script because there is a weird case for `git` completions because they ship with `git-completion.bash` and `git-prompt.sh.
 * [x] DONE Move completer into own file